Native American mascot laws and regulations: New York

 The New York State Education Department (NYSED) issued a memo in November 2022 requiring schools with a Native American mascot to find a replacement by the end of the 2022-23 school year.
+In May, 2023 the deadline was revised to June 2025.
+Schools could then ask for an extension, but must show that they have made a good faith effort to comply.
 Those schools that fail to do so without current approval from a recognized tribe may be in willful violation of the Dignity for All Students Act.
 The penalties for such a violation include the removal of school officers and the withholding of State Aid.
-As of February 2023, only four of the twelve school with Native mascots have begun the change process, many with the names Warrior or Raiders hoping to keep them by removing Indigenous imagery.
+Opponents of change often cite the cost of removing the old name and logo from uniforms, buildings and other places.
+Massapequa school district on Long Island has filed a lawsuit against the New York State Board of Regents, accusing the agency of violating its first amendment rights by banning the use of its Native American mascot, the Chief.
+Three other school districts have also filed lawsuits, which the state is seeking to combine.
+In December, 2023 the New York Supreme Court, Appellate Division unanimously dismissed the Cambridge Central School District appeal as "moot."